Braised Veal with Wild Mushrooms

 This recipe is a blueprint for any cut of meat that benefits from slow cooking: shank, shoulder, short ribs, butt.
 The braising time may vary; what you're aiming for, whatever the cut, is meat that winds up very tender.
 Pair this robust and satisfying meal with our full-bodied Jana Cathedral Cabernet Sauvignon.

 - 4 meaty, 1-pound pieces of veal shank

 - 1 onion, chopped

 - 1 celery rib, chopped

 - 6 cups chicken stock or canned low-sodium broth

-Bouquet garni made with 5 parsley sprigs, 5 thyme sprigs, 2 bay leaves and 10 peppercorns tied in a cheesecloth
+- bouquet garnish made with 5 parsley sprigs, 5 thyme sprigs, 2 bay leaves and 10 peppercorns tied in cheesecloth

-4) Transfer the veal shanks to a platter, when cool enough to handle, discard the bones and gristle.
+- Transfer the veal shanks to a platter; when cool enough to handle, discard the bones and gristle.
 Strain the cooking liquid, pressing hard on the solids.
 Return the liquid to the casserole and boil until it is reduced to 2 cups, about 20 minutes.
-Return the veal to the sauce, add the mushrooms and cook over low heat until warmed through.
+Return the veal to the sauce, add the mushrooms and cook over low heat just until warmed through.
 Serve hot.